 One highlight, perhaps 200 vertical feet from the summit, was finding a fumarole in the side of the rock.
 The smell of sulfur was overpowering, the rock was warm to the touch, and you could both feel and hear the steam venting from the hole.

 We finally reached to the top, a crater rim that sloped precariously inward towards the center of the volcano.
-As such, there wasn’t much room for safe posing; the wind and clouds made it unwise to linger or posture for very long anyway.
-I had Nigel snap a picture of me, and, after returning the favor, headed back.
+As such, there wasn’t much room for safe posing; the wind and clouds made it unwise to linger for very long anyway.
+I had Nigel snap a picture of me, and, after returning the favor, began my descent.

 In some ways, the rainforest was the hardest part of the hike.
 There wasn’t any slick rock, but those dreaded tree root steps were misery.
 It rained during this section, which turned the trail into a mud slick.
 The skies were overcast for almost the entire hike, and it seems strange, even surreal, that the only time the sun actually shone through the clouds was while the rain was falling!